MBudzyn/MBudzyn/README.md

 🧩 Skilled in **algorithm design, problem-solving, and competitive programming**
 💻 Experienced in **software development, web technologies, and building practical applications**
 🎓 Currently a **4th-year Computer Science student at the University of Wrocław (UWR)**, working on courses and projects that complement my AI and software expertise

 🤝 Outside of tech, I’m an active member of the **Maciejówka Academic Ministry**, where I help organize **courses, events, and student trips**
 🌍 You can find me here: [Maciejówka – Responsible Members](https://www.maciejowka.org/kontakt/odpowiedzialni/) · [Biały Dunajec](https://bialydunajec.org/maciejowka/)
+💡 I also enjoy tutoring **mathematics and computer science**, sharing knowledge and helping others grow — experiences that have strengthened my **communication, leadership, and teaching skills**

 ---
 ## 🌐 Socials